E. F. Benson: Works

-Benson was also known as a writer of atmospheric and at times humorous or satirical ghost stories, which often were published in story magazines such as Pearson's Magazine or Hutchinson's Magazine, 20 of which were illustrated by Edmund Blampied.
-These "spook stories", as they were termed, were reprinted in collections by his principal publisher Walter Hutchinson.
-His 1906 short story "The Bus-Conductor", a fatal-crash premonition tale about a person haunted by a hearse driver, has been adapted several times, notably during 1944 (for the film Dead of Night and as an anecdote in Bennett Cerf's Ghost Stories anthology published the same year) and for a 1961 episode of The Twilight Zone.
-The catchphrase from the story, "Room for one more", created a legend, and also occurs in the 1986 Oingo Boingo song "Dead Man's Party".
+Benson was also known as a writer of atmospheric and at times humorous or satirical ghost stories, which often were published in story magazines such as Pearson's Magazine or Hutchinson's Magazine, twenty of which were illustrated by Edmund Blampied.
+These "spook stories", as he called them, were reprinted in collections by his principal publisher Walter Hutchinson.
+His 1906 short story "The Bus-Conductor", a fatal-crash premonition tale about a person haunted by a hearse driver, has been adapted several times.

 Benson's story David Blaize and the Blue Door (1918) is a children's fantasy influenced by the work of Lewis Carroll.
-"Mr Tilly's Seance" is a witty and amusing story about a man flattened by a traction-engine who finds himself dead and conscious on the 'other side'.
+"Mr Tilly's Seance" is a witty and amusing story about a man flattened by a traction engine who finds himself dead and conscious on the 'other side'.
 Other notable stories are the eerie "The Room in the Tower" and "Pirates".

 Benson is known for a series of biographies/autobiographies and memoirs, including one of Charlotte Brontë.
-His last book, delivered to his publisher 10 days before his death, was an autobiography titled Final Edition.
+His last book, delivered to his publisher ten days before his death, was an autobiography titled Final Edition.

-H.P.
-Lovecraft spoke well of Benson's works in his essay "Supernatural Horror in Literature", most notably of his story "The Man Who Went Too Far".